 After World War II, as the country began to tune into television and respond to commercial cinema, use of the Opera House declined.
 At the same time, the needs of city government grew.

 The police department expanded throughout the lower level, and district court offices were constructed on the stage.
 By 1970 administrative offices encroached into the auditorium until the balcony and stage were no longer visible to those attending meetings in what was to become City Council Chambers.
 The Franklin "Opera House," once an important and vital social center of the community, ceased to provide the entertainment for which it was designed.
 In 1999, however, with the vision of residents like Norma Schofield and Steve Foley, the City Hall began the transformation back into the Opera House once again.
-The drop ceiling was removed, the partitions which formed offices on stage were torn down, and myriad other aesthetic and technical improvements were made to enable the Opera House to be reborn.

 As we enter a new phase in our journey, we hope to build on the successes of the last few years and find new ways to preserve our wonderful "opera house" to promote Franklin and to enrich the community.